Select Page

 3 rear tyre compounds –

-• SCQ – softest (note: the SCQ tyre is available to use only in the Superpole session and Superpole Race, but not in the two long races)
+• SCQ – extra soft (note: the SCQ tyre is available to use only in the Superpole session and Superpole Race, but not in the two long races)

 2 front tyre compounds –